How Exercise Boosts Your Brain

 Ask a teacher to let your class get up from their desks.
-Complicated movement stimulates thinking, so moving around the classroom while studying may help you learn.
+Complicated movement stimulates your brain, so moving around the classroom while you study may help you learn.
 Even standing up during class can help you pay attention.

-If that doesn't fly with your teacher, experiment with some active-learning tricks on your own at home.
-Try jumping rope as you repeat vocabulary definitions -- the rhythm and movement can help you remember them later.
-Or toss a ball with a friend as you study for an exam; with each toss, ask a question that's likely to be on the test.
+If that doesn't fly with your teacher, try some active-learning tricks on your own at home.
+Jump rope as you repeat vocabulary definitions -- the rhythm and movement can help you remember them later.
+Or toss a ball with a friend as you study for an exam -- with each toss, ask a question that's likely to be on the test.

-Once you've started working out, the next step for success is to believe that you can improve your activity levels.
+Once you've started working out, the next step for success is to believe that you can get better.
 It might seem like the first few minutes of exercise are the hardest.
-Some people find that it takes 10 minutes of activity before they stop feeling like they are dragging themselves through it.
-But you will hit a "stride" -- a place where you're feeling good and moving more easily.
+Some people find that it takes 10 minutes before they stop feeling like they're dragging themselves through it.
+But you'll hit a "stride," a place where you're feeling good and moving more easily.

 You'll probably discover that, as you start moving, you'll want to move more.
-To stay motivated and keep it up, make it a goal to add just a few more minutes of exercise each week.
-That way you'll be sure to make it past the beginning, when it is tough, and find your stride.
-Shoot for being active for at least 1 hour a day.
+To keep it up, make it a goal to add just a few more minutes of exercise each week.
+That way you'll be sure to make it past the beginning -- when it's tough -- and find your stride.
+Aim to be active for at least 1 hour a day.

-And don't forget: To boost your brain power to its max, get at least 8 1/2 hours of sleep a night and start your day with a healthy breakfast.
+And don't forget: To boost your brain power to its max, get 8-10 hours of sleep a night, and start your day with a healthy breakfast.